maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 The catalog root contains a bunch of links to catalog pages, with the timestamp they were added/updated.
 We can then traverse each page, and find out URLs to all catalog leafs, which contain the operation type (update or delete), as well as basic package metadata.

-Using a timestamp as a cursor, and traversing some JSON.
-Seams easy enough to get the data we needed in the first place!
+Using a timestamp as a cursor, and traversing some JSON...
+That seems easy enough to get the data we need!
 And it turns out that there is a NuGet package, [NuGet.Services.Metadata.Catalog](https://www.nuget.org/packages/NuGet.Services.Metadata.Catalog) (code [on GitHub](https://github.com/NuGet/NuGet.Services.Metadata)) which already implemented access to the catalog.

 > Note: there's [another NuGet package](https://www.nuget.org/packages/NuGet.CatalogReader/) which provides access to the catalog in case you need it.
 Use what works best for you!